XeroHero/Coderdojo-UCD/Arduino/7Segment_LED.md

 By itself, the display will update every time the temperature changes even slightly.
 This creates an annoying flickering.
 In order to deal with this, we introduce a timer mechanism, where we only read the value from the thermistor every 300 milliseconds (lines 30 to 34).

-The temperature variable “T” is printed to the display on line 35 with sevseg.setNumber(T, 2, false);.
+The temperature variable “T” is printed to the display on line 35 with `sevseg.setNumber(T, 2, false);`.

 Example from [https://www.circuitbasics.com/arduino-7-segment-display-tutorial/](https://www.circuitbasics.com/arduino-7-segment-display-tutorial/)